Cotabato City: Cotabato

 Several towns were carved off from Cotabato town since the year 1913, with Pikit being the first one founded by Cebuano Christian colonists.
-Dulawan (now Datu Piang, Maguindanao) and Midsayap were incorporated as regular municipalities in 1936.
-In 1942, at the beginning of the Pacific Front of World War II, the Japanese Imperial forces entered what is now Maguindanao province.
+Dulawan (now Datu Piang, Maguindanao del Sur) and Midsayap were incorporated as regular municipalities in 1936.
+In 1942, at the beginning of the Pacific Front of World War II, the Japanese Imperial forces entered what is now the Maguindanao del Norte and Maguindanao del Sur provinces.
 In 1945, Maguindanao was liberated by allied Philippine Commonwealth troops and Muslim Maguindanaoan guerrilla units after defeating the Japanese Imperial forces in the Battle of Maguindanao during the Second World War.
 On August 18, 1947, just two years after the Second World War and a year after the official inauguration of Philippine independence, the number of towns in the gigantic Cotabato province were multiplied by Executive Order No. 82 signed by President Manuel Roxas, namely: Kidapawan, Pagalungan, Buayan, Marbel, Parang, Nuling, Dinaig, Salaman, Buluan, Kiamba, and Cabacan, a total of eleven (11) towns added to the previous four towns; the newly founded towns of Kabuntalan, Pikit (conversion as regular municipality), and Glan added up on September 30, 1949.
 More and more newly created towns added up in the province's number of towns as the province entered the second half of the 20th century.

 Cityhood

-The city was chartered by the virtue of Republic Act No. 2364 on June 20, 1959.
+The city was chartered when President Carlos P. Garcia signed into law the Republic Act No. 2364 on June 20, 1959.
+Authored then by Senator Salipada K. Pendatun.
+Under the said charter, the city was politically sibdivided into five (5) Barangays namely Poblacion, Rosary Heights, Bagua, Kalanganan, and Tamontaka.
+In 1989, the existing Barangays were split up which resulted into 32 more Barangays, presently the City has 37 Barangays.

 The city used to be part of the original Province of Cotabato and was its capital from 1920 until 1967, a year after the separation of South Cotabato; since then the city was the administrative center of the ARMM when Maguindanao was carved out in 1973.

-On December 22, 1979, along with Manila, Quezon City, Caloocan, Batangas City, Lipa, Iloilo City, and other cities in the country, Cotabato became a highly urbanized city.
+On December 22, 1979, along with Manila, Quezon City, Caloocan, Pasay, Batangas City, Lipa, Iloilo City, and other cities in the country, Cotabato became a highly urbanized city.

 However, the city broke off administratively from Maguindanao as it rejoined Soccsksargen in the 1990s.
-Now many sources consider the city as part of the present Cotabato province, although geographically it is still considered part of Maguindanao.
+Now many sources consider the city as part of the present Cotabato province, although geographically it is still considered part of Maguindanao del Norte.